dsaradini/django-presentation/django-highlevel.rst

 ============================

 - Take care of your **database design**.
-- Choose the "right" package
+- Choose the "right" packages
 - Avoid doing "heavy" work on a http request
 - Careful with **caching**
 - **HTML** and **CSS** knowledge required...